kedro-org/kedro/docs/source/tutorial/visualise_pipeline.md

 This will visualise the pipeline visualisation saved as `my_shareable_pipeline.json`.

+## Visualising charts in Kedro-Viz

+Kedro-Viz aims to help users communicate different aspects of their workflow through an interactive flowchart.
+With the Plotly and Matplotlib integrations, we take one step further in this direction to allow our users to share their data insights effectively while exploring the pipeline.

-## Visualise Plotly charts in Kedro-Viz
+### Visualise Plotly charts in Kedro-Viz

 [Plotly](https://plotly.com/python/) is a free and open source Python library that allows you to make interactive, publication-quality graphs.
 With the Plotly integration on Kedro-Viz, you can output your interactive charts as part of your pipeline visualisation.

-Kedro-Viz aims to help users communicate different aspects of their workflow through an interactive flowchart.
-With the Plotly integration, we take one step further in this direction to allow our users to share their data insights effectively while exploring the pipeline.

 We have also used the Plotly integration to allow users to [visualise metrics from experiments](../logging/experiment_tracking.md).